History

 Grandfather and granddaughter

-When the Pendleton District was created, the commissioners ordered the formal layout of the town.
-It resulted in fifty-one town lots of one acre each and forty-three “outlots” of several acres each.
-One of the first to come and open a store which still stands today (site of the Village Café as of June 2014), was William Steele, who also became the postmaster.
+By the early 1800s, Pendleton was formally laid out into fifty-one one-acre town lots and forty-three “outlots” of several acres each.
+William Steele opened one of the first stores, which still stands today as the site of the Village Café (as of June 2014).
+He also served as the postmaster.

 Timeline